- 1 Week trek

 Day 6: Drive from Lohajung to Haridwar – By car – 280 Km – 12 hours

-*** Trekkers need to reach Kathgodam on Day 1 by 7 am and will return to Haridwar on Day 6 evening by 8 pm.
-Arrange your tickets accordingly ***
+- You need to reach Kathgodam on Day 1 latest by 7 am and will return to Haridwar on Day 6 evening by 8 pm.
+Arrange your tickets accordingly.
+We can arrange a car pick up from Kathgodam and drop to Haridwar.
+You will share with fellow trekkers.

 Altitude and distance profile graph for Brahma Tal trek: